Model Predictive Control with Environment Adaptation for Legged Locomotion: Conclusion

 \section{Conclusion}

-In this work we have developed a real-time \gls{nmpc} that enhances the leg mobility of a quadruped robot for rough terrain locomotion with the help of a proposed mobility metric called mobility factor.
-The contact sequence parameters embedded inside the \gls{srbd} model allowed us to encode the complementarity constraints directly, and without a need to enforce these constraints separately in the \gls{nmpc}.
-We exploited the \gls{rti} scheme for our \gls{nmpc} that enabled us to close the loop at $25\,\mathrm{Hz}$ on the \gls{nmpc} with a time horizon of $2 \,\mathrm{s}$.
-Closing the loop on \gls{nmpc} at $25\,\mathrm{Hz}$ allowed us to compensate for the state drifts due to model uncertainties and tracking errors, and also adapt to the changes in the environment while following user commands both in the simulations and experiments.
+In this work, we have demonstrated in experiments a real-time \gls{nmpc} which leverages optimization of leg mobility to achieve terrain adaptation.
+The contact sequence parameters embedded inside the \gls{srbd} model allows us to encode the complementarity constraints directly, and without a need to enforce these constraints separately in the \gls{nmpc}.
+We exploited the \gls{rti} scheme for our \gls{nmpc} that enable us to close the loop at $25\,\mathrm{Hz}$ on the \gls{nmpc} with a prediction horizon of $2 \,\mathrm{s}$.
+Closing the loop on \gls{nmpc} at $25\,\mathrm{Hz}$ allows us to compensate for the state drifts due to model uncertainties and tracking errors, and also adapt to the changes in the environment while following user velocity commands both in the simulations and experiments.

-In our \gls{nmpc}, the mobility cost penalizes the hip-to-foot distance from a reference value corresponding to a high mobility factor and hence it directs the \gls{nmpc} to compute essential robot orientation to maintain mobility while respecting the kinematic limits.
-This is evident from the pallet experiments where we also included the \gls{vfa} to correct undesired foot positions defined by the heuristics and avoid possible shin collision.
-Including the kinematic robustness in our \gls{nmpc} improved the locomotion stability of the robot in all of our experiments and simulation by keeping a sufficiently large \gls{zmp} margin from support polygon boundaries.
+In our \gls{nmpc}, the mobility cost penalizes the hip-to-foot distance from a reference value corresponding to a high mobility factor and hence it directs the \gls{nmpc} to compute essential robot orientation to maintain a high mobility while respecting the kinematic limits.
+This is evident from the pallet experiments where we also included the \gls{vfa} to correct undesired foot positions defined by the heuristics and avoid possible foot and shin collision.
+Accounting for the \gls{zmp} margin in our \gls{nmpc} improved the locomotion stability of the robot in all of our experiments and simulation by keeping a sufficiently large \gls{zmp} margin from support polygon boundaries.
 Incorporating a force robustness term in the \gls{nmpc} ensures that the \gls{grfs} stay close to the contact normals and hence, it enables the robot to cope with the estimation error of the orientation of the contact normals.

-Our gait scheduler provides the contact sequences considering the user defined gait parameters and recovers the synchronization between planned and actual touchdown of the robot.
-This is essential when traversing rough terrain where premature or delayed touchdown could occur very frequently.
-The robocentric stepping strategy computes foot positions coherent with the base evolution avoiding error accumulation.
-The nominal foot positions supplied by the reference generator are further improved by the \gls{vfa} that corrects the foot locations considering the terrain map.